 Don’t do it.
 Every outlet has its own style and voice, and submitting a completed story almost never works.
 The exception is if you’re submitting a personal essay to an outlet that publishes them.

 Yes, for shorter department pieces (but no more than three or four).
 Narrative pitches often need more space and individual consideration.

-Hmmm.
-Here’s what I’d do: Give your top outlet a head start of a few weeks.
+Here’s what I would do: Give your top outlet a head start of a few weeks.
 Then pitch other possible outlets.
 If a second outlet bites, inform them about the story you’re doing for the first outlet, and see if you can reframe the story for the second.
 The key is disclosure and transparency.

 First of all, let’s define what a unique story idea is.
 A trip to Patagonia, the best cheese shops in Paris, an upcoming solar eclipse – these are not unique story ideas.
 Editors often get similar pitches or may come up with the same brilliant idea and are free to assign it to any writer they choose.
 What is not okay is for an editor to take your insider knowledge, use your carefully cultivated sources, or follow your narrative outline without an assignment, or at minimum a discussion and compensation in the form of a finder’s fee.
 I’m not sure how much of a problem this is but anecdotally, I have noticed an increase in posts about the subject on the online journalism groups I follow.
 To reduce the risk of this, keep your sources close to the vest until you actually have the assignment, and work with editors and outlets respected in the industry.